-The future direction of our work to improve the accuracy of the methane measurement will be decided after the linewidth, W' of the phase locked HCN laser has been determined.
-Calculations indicate that a linewidth of less than 100 Hz should result from the cavity stabilized klystron on hand, $1^1$ and that a specially constructed multiplier chain with crystal filters at various stages could yield a width at one THz of 10 hertz, or possibly better. $1^{10}$
+The future direction of our work to improve the accuracy of the methane measurement will be decided after the linewidth W' of the phase-locked HCN laser has been determined.
+Calculations indicate that a linewidth of less than 100 Hz should result from the cavity-stabilized klystron on hand [11], and that a specially constructed multiplier chain with crystal filters at various stages could yield a width at 1 THz of 10 H, or possibly better [16].

-One could then consider phase locking the water vapor laser to the 12th harmonic of the HCN laser.
-This would lead to a 120 Hz wide water vapor laser linewidth, assuming that the laser noise is flicker of frequency (the $\tau^{o}$ dependence of the free running laser in Fig. 8 indicates this), and hence the multiplied linewidth $\widehat{W}$ = nW'.
-A preferable approach would be to phase lock down from the CO2 laser where linewidths of 10 hertz have been reported for passively stabilized lasers.
-17 This procedure, if successful, could lead to a water vapor laser linewidth of 3 hertz.
-Further, the phase error in the water vapor laser signal is multiplied by a factor of three in the multiplication process and this would enhance the tightness of the phase lock.
-This same concept could be extended to the upper end of the chain.
-Conceivably one could start at the methane stabilized laser and phase lock down to the water vapor laser, phase lock the HCN laser to the cesium standard, and make the comparison at the $\times 12$ step.
-With both the HCN laser and the water vapor laser phase locked, this beat note would be expected to be of sufficient quality for cycle counting and to yield a result of considerably improved accuracy.
+One could then consider phase locking the water-vapor laser to the 12th harmonic of the HCN laser.
+This would lead to a 120-Hz-wide water-vapor laser linewidth, assuming that the laser noise is flicker of the frequency (the $\tau^{\circ}$ dependence of the free-running laser in Fig. 8 indicates this), and hence the multiplied linewidth $\hat{W} = nW'$ [13].
+A preferable approach would be to phase lock down from the CO2 laser, where linewidths of 10 H have been reported for passively stabilized lasers [17].
+This procedure, if successful, could lead to a water-vapor laser linewidth of 3 H. Furthermore, the phase error in the water-vapor laser signal is multiplied by a factor of three in the multiplication process and this would enhance the tightness of the phase lock.
+The same concept could be extended to the upper end of the chain.
+Conceivably, one could start at the methane stabilized laser and phase lock down to the water-vapor laser, phase lock the HCN laser to the cesium standard, and make the comparison at the X12 step.
+With both the HCN laser and the water-vapor laser phase locked, this beat note would be expected to be of sufficient quality for cycle counting and to yield a result of considerably improved accuracy.